New government action plan pledges to improve the lives of LGBT people

 The LGBT Action Plan will be published alongside the results of the largest national survey of LGBT people ever undertaken.
 The survey, which had over 108,000 respondents, shows LGBT people are experiencing prejudice on a daily basis.

-More than two in three of those who participated in the survey said they avoided holding hands with a same-sex partner in public for fear of a negative reaction, while 23% said people at work had reacted negatively to them being LGBT and over half of those who accessed or tried to access mental health services said they had to wait too long.
+More than 2 in 3 of those who participated in the survey said they avoided holding hands with a same-sex partner in public for fear of a negative reaction, while 23% said people at work had reacted negatively to them being LGBT and over half of those who accessed or tried to access mental health services said they had to wait too long.

 Prime Minister Theresa May said: